juliafmorgado/BANKI/answers.md

   - **Result:**I developed a workflow strategy for others to use.

 - [x] Describe a situation in which you felt you had not communicated well enough.
 What did you do?
 How did you handle it?
-  - **Cause:**Once I had to send an email to all our clients about a planned outage but it did not reach all recipients.
+  - **Cause:**When the new website was ready to go live, I asked the techs to change the DNS settings (because we were also migrating the website to a new CMS).
+I didn't communicate well and they ended up adding a different nameserver in the DNS setting.
-  - **Action:**I followed up with all the primary contacts of our clients to make sure they got the email.
+  - **Action:**I
-  - **Result:**I was able confirm that everyone knew about the outage and clients were very appreciative for that.
+  - **Result:**I created a documentation for the next times the DNS settings need to be updated

 - [x] Tell me about when you had to deal with conflict within your team.
 How was the conflict solved?
 How did you handle that?
 How would you deal with it now?
-  - **Cause:**At Noris Medical I used to work closely with several sales reps and sometimes a territory didn't have a designed sales rep so whoever was available or close to the area could get the client.
-Once one sales rep accused another of getting the commission that was supposed to be theirs.
+  - **Cause:**In my past experience, I was working with an old website that had a bad user experience and no one was stepping up to improve it.
+I offered to do it but the techs said it was way out of my scope.
-  - **Action:**I sat with each rep separately to try to understand what happened and then went to my boss to clarify the situation.
+  - **Action:** I created a website redesign project plan with some mock-ups and presented it to my manager.
+He was impressed and approved my project.
-  - **Result:**The commission was split between the reps and that territory was assigned to one of the reps to avoid further problems.
+  - **Result:**As a result, the new website doubled its traffic and became the main source of clients.

 - [ ] Give me an example of a time you had to take a creative and unusual approach to solve coding problem.
 How did this idea come to your mind?
 Why do you think it was unusual?
   - **Cause:**